 - Phobias, assessment, diagnosis, and treatment - Systematic desensitization - The case of Jay, class exercise: Case analysis.
-Part I and II: building a comprehensive treatment plan
+Part I and II: building a comprehensive treatment plan This Unit relates to course objectives 1-5.

-- Brisch, K. (2012).
+- Badenoch, B. (2008).
+The relationship between brain and mind.
+In Being a brain-wise therapist (pp. 42-75).
+New York, NY: Norton. - Brisch, K. (2012).
 Attachment disorders in adults, panic and agoraphobia.
 In Treating attachment disorders from theory to therapy (pp. 219-228).
 New York, NY: Guilford Press.
-(Do the reading card on this reading) - Badenoch, B. (2008).
-The relationship between brain and mind.
-In Being a brain-wise therapist (pp. 42-75).
-New York, NY: Norton.
-(Instructor Note: Unit 3.
-(Required weekly reading.)
+(Do reading summary on this reading.)